0za0/HeroHookDLL/README.md

 This should act as a speedrun practice helper.

 # TODOs
-- Make keys remappable, seeing as a lot of features are on the numpad only
+- Make keys remappable, seeing as a lot of features are on the numpad only (Working on it)

 # Known Bugs